joshuajnoble/CIID2018p5/secrets.md

       + map()
       - Exercise: Draw a circle if your mouse is in a specific location
       - Exercise: Draw a rectangle if you press a key
-  * What are Functions
-    - (maybe): passing arguments
-    - Loading images
-  * Conditionals and functions:
-    - If, else, and, or
-    - Exercise: Make a diagram about how you got here today.
-Try to note how many times you could have expressed AND/OR experienced computation
-  * Loops
-    - Why use a loop?
   * Sketching Jam on Interfaces Part Two

 BOWL OF CONCEPTS -